 An initial prequalification phase will be launched by the SCBBO to capture relevant gating criteria from prospective subgrantees.
-Prospective subgrantees must provide those criteria that are relevant to all projects for which they may apply, this may include but not be limited to:
+Prospective subgrantees will be notified through the grant notification distribution list and documentation will be published on ORS' website on the BEAD webpage located here: https://ors.sc.gov/broadband/office/investments/state/bead.
+Applicants must provide those criteria that are relevant to all projects for which they may apply, this may include but not be limited to:

-- Information pertaining to meeting the minimum qualifications for financial capability - Information pertaining to meeting the minimum qualifications for managerial capability - Information pertaining to meeting the minimum qualifications for technical capability - Information pertaining to meeting the minimum qualifications for compliance with applicable laws - Information pertaining to meeting the minimum qualifications for operational capability - Information pertaining to meeting the minimum qualifications for providing information on ownership - Information pertaining to meeting the minimum qualifications for providing information on other public funding - Ensuring Prospective subgrantees' record of past compliance with federal labor and employment laws - Ensuring that the project workforce (including contractors and subcontractors) will be an appropriately skilled and credentialed workforce - Ensuring that minority businesses, women-owned business enterprises (WBEs), and labor surplus area firms are recruited, used, and retained when possible
+- Information pertaining to meeting the minimum qualifications for financial capability - Information pertaining to meeting the minimum qualifications for managerial capability - Information pertaining to meeting the minimum qualifications for technical capability

+• Information pertaining to meeting the minimum qualifications for compliance with applicable laws

+Information pertaining to meeting the minimum qualifications for operational capability

+• Information pertaining to meeting the minimum qualifications for providing information on ownership

+• Information pertaining to meeting the minimum qualifications for providing information on other public funding

+• Ensuring Prospective subgrantees' record of past compliance with federal labor and employment laws surplus area firms are recruited, used, and retained when possible

+• Ensuring that the project workforce (including contractors and subcontractors) will be an appropriately skilled and credentialed workforce

+• Ensuring that minority businesses, women-owned business enterprises (WBEs), and labor